RedisMod has been deprecated and is no longer supported. Please refer to the Getting Started Tutorial for how to use Redis.

-This simple container image bundles together the latest stable releases of Redis and select Redis modules from Redis Labs.
+This simple container image bundles together the latest stable releases of Redis and select Redis modules.
 This image is based on the official image of Redis from Docker.
 By default, the container starts with Redis' default configuration and all included modules loaded.

-- RedisBloom: native Bloom and Cuckoo Filter data types
+- Probabilistic data: native Bloom and Cuckoo Filter data types

 To use RedisMod on a local Mac, the first step is to install Docker for your operating system.
 Run the docker version command in a terminal window to make sure that docker is installed correctly.

 It should display Docker Engine Server and Client version successfully.

 Step 4.
 Verify if all the Redis modules are getting loaded